telerik/winforms-docs/gridview/rows/drag-and-drop.md

 ## Starting the Drag and Drop Service using behaviors

 In order to start the drag and drop service when the user clicks on a row with the left mouse button, it is necessary to create a custom grid behavior.
 To do this, create a new class that inherits the GridDataRowBehavior class.
 In addition the drag and drop service allows you to disable the auto scrolling while dragging functionality:
-      #_[C#] _

 {{source=..\SamplesCS\GridView\Rows\DragAndDropRadGrid.cs region=GridBehavior}}
 {{source=..\SamplesVB\GridView\Rows\DragAndDropRadGrid.vb region=GridBehavior}}